 In the case of University of Newcastle medical and health research, it may mean a document provided to the media on Hunter Medical Research Institute’s (HMRI’s) media release template, quoting an authorised University spokesperson or expert commentator.

 media statement is a written (for example letters to the editor, opinion pieces) or verbal comment provided to the media by a University spokesperson or expert commentator.

 public comment includes comments under the name of the University which may reach the community.

 - Only authorised staff may represent the University of Newcastle’s corporate position on matters of interest to the media and/or via public comment.

-- Authority to speak on behalf of the University is stipulated in the Delegations Policy 000083.
+- Authority to speak on behalf of the University is stipulated in the Delegation of Authority Policy 000083.

 6. Expert comment

 - In engaging with the media, expert commentators can expect the support of the University.
 This does not imply endorsement of a particular view put forward, but means that their right to speak as a University staff member in their area of expertise will be upheld.

 - The University recognises and respects the concept of academic freedom.
 It expects that staff and students will accept the responsibility that academic freedom imposes: to ensure that information provided to the media and public is supported by peer-reviewed evidence.